ciyer03/cs149/A2/README.md

 You can provide your own test files to the program.
-Make sure they are readable by the current user and actually exist, otherwise the program will exit with an error.
+Make sure they are readable by the current user and actually exist, otherwise the program will exit with an error. <br />

+## Average Running Time
+Running the program three times with the following commands: <br />

+time ./matrixmult_parallel.o test/A.txt test/W.txt <br />

+results in the following time output: <br />
+./matrixmult_parallel.o test/A.txt test/W.txt  0.00s user 0.00s system 94% cpu 0.005 total <br />

+./matrixmult_parallel.o test/A.txt test/W.txt  0.00s user 0.00s system 94% cpu 0.004 total <br />

+./matrixmult_parallel.o test/A.txt test/W.txt  0.00s user 0.00s system 94% cpu 0.004 total <br />

+which averages out to 0.004 secs per run.